menu

 Demographics

 Shelby is a somewhat ethnically-diverse town.
 The people who call Shelby home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shelby residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Shelby include English, Italian, Scots-Irish, German, and Irish.
+Important ancestries of people in Shelby include English, Irish, Scots-Irish, Greek, and Swedish.

 The most common language spoken in Shelby is English.
 Other important languages spoken here include Italian and Other Asian languages.